Minimizing the negativity of quantum circuits in overcomplete quasiprobability representations: Conclusion and outlook

 \section{Conclusion and outlook}

-Here we summarize the main results of our work.
+Here we summarize the main results of our paper.
 We have presented a generalization to the theory of quasiprobability representations, which allows for the study of the optimal quasiprobability descriptions of quantum circuits in the overcomplete case.
 We have developed an algorithm for the minimization of negativity for arbitrary quantum circuits.
 We have tested a performance of the algorithm in minimizing negativity of qubit Clifford+T blocks, and layers of variational quantum circuits.
-We have shown how negativity decreases with growth of representation dimensionality $M$ and increasing of decoherence strength.
-We have observed a rather significant drop of negativity in transferring from $M=4$ to $M=8$ case.
-Notably, in all cases except ideal Clifford+T blocks, the obtained optimized frames are different from stabilizer states-based frame ($M=6$), and $\Lambda$-polytope $(M=8)$.
+We have shown how negativity decreases with the growth of representation dimensionality $M$ and increasing of decoherence strength.
+We have observed a rather significant drop of negativity when transferring from $M=4$ up to the $M=8$ case.
+Notably, in all cases except ideal Clifford+T blocks, the obtained optimized frames are different from stabilizer states-based frame ($M=6$), and $\Lambda$ polytope $(M=8)$.
+Moreover, we have shown that the negativity of a circuit can be minimized by combining increasing frame dimension and gate merging technique.
+We obtained that in the case of depolarized random brick-wall circuits, increasing dimension of symmetric frames appears to more efficient compared to the gate merging in the case of a strong depolarizing noise (given a restriction on resulting size of quasistochastic matrices).

-As we have seen, the further increase of $M$ does not improve negativity in the case of Cifford+T blocks, however, has a little impact for a variational circuit.
+As we have seen, the further increase of $M$ does not improve negativity in the case of Clifford+T blocks, however, but has a little impact for a variational circuit.
 These numerical experiments clearly indicate that the negativity of arbitrary circuits asymptotically tends to some nonzero limit with increasing $M$.
-It is important to note that the minimization has been performed over factorized frame with identical analysis operators for each qubit.
+It is important to note that the minimization has been performed over factorized frames with identical analysis operators for each qubit.
 We believe the developed approach can be used for deeper study of the origin of the potential computational advantage brought by NISQ devices.

-As a promising possible direction for further work we would like to point out an application of gate merging technique developed in Ref.~\cite{Koukoulekidis_2022}.
-We also suppose that the theory of asymptotic geometric analysis can be applied to study the properties of asymptotic behaviour of negativity.
+We also suppose that the theory of asymptotic geometric analysis can be applied to study the properties of asymptotic behavior of negativity.
+As we have seen, when increasing frame dimension $M$, the quasiprobability representation can become ``more symmetric''.
+In the theory of frames this is expressed formally with the concept of complex projective designs~\cite{Casazza_2012, Dankert2005, Klappenecker2005}.
+It may be beneficial to develop similar concepts for generalized quasiprobability representations, e.g., we suspect the notion of frame potential is related to an average negativity of Haar-random unitaries.